-Hemal lives with his mother.
-He is responsible for carrying water, buying or selling in the market and gardening.
+Hemal makes his home with his mother.
+Carrying water, buying or selling in the market and gardening are his household duties.
 His mother is employed as a laborer.
 There are 3 children in the family.

-For fun, Hemal enjoys soccer, playing with marbles and art.
-He attends church activities, Bible class and Vacation Bible School regularly and is in middle school where his performance is average.
+As part of Compassion's ministry, Hemal participates in church activities, Bible class and Vacation Bible School.
+He is also in middle school where his performance is average.
+Soccer, playing with marbles and art are his favorite activities.

-Please remember Hemal in your prayers.
-Your love and support will help him to receive the assistance he needs to grow and develop.
+Your love and support will help Hemal to receive the assistance he needs to develop his potential.
+Please pray for him.

 Hemal lives in the rural community of Chinchula (Nepali), home to approximately 10,000 residents.
 Typical houses are constructed of dirt floors, wood walls and thatch roofs.
 The primary ethnic groups are Adivasi and Nepali.
 The most commonly spoken languages are Nepali, Adivasi and Hindi.